Agencies Responsible for regulating drones in the Republic of Poland

 - The online training and exam are required for those who want to fly a drone in the ‘Open’ category in subcategories A1/A3.

-- You must have your Remote Pilot Certificate in your possession whenever you plan to perform drone operations in Poland and present it when asked by the authorities.
+- You must have your Remote Pilot Certificate when you plan to perform drone operations in Poland and present it when the authorities ask.

 How to register as a drone pilot or operator in Poland?